carllocos/Locos-/README.md

 The only remark that I got during my project defence is that.
 The GUI instantiation has to be separated of NMBS.

-Documentation is also proided in the project folder.
+Documentation is also provided in the project folder.